sgottshall1997/ScriptTok/replit.md

   - ✅ Tech hooks include: "is next level tech!", "is the future!", "changed my workflow!", "is pure innovation!"
   - ✅ All niches now have personalized, engaging hook variations that feel authentic and varied
   - ✅ System now generates 40+ unique hook combinations preventing repetitive caption content
+- July 08, 2025. **Enhanced Platform-Specific Caption Generation**: Complete implementation of distinct, maximally engaging platform styles:
+  - ✅ TikTok captions prioritize hooks, viral slang, emojis (4-6), and trending language like "POV:", "No bc", "Tell me why"
+  - ✅ Instagram captions focus on aesthetic appeal, lifestyle integration, clean CTAs with light emoji use (2-3 max)
+  - ✅ YouTube Shorts captions written as voiceover scripts with educational tone and emphasis markers (*asterisks*)
+  - ✅ X/Twitter captions are punchy, clever hot takes under 280 characters with conversation starters like "Plot twist:"
+  - ✅ "Other" platform generates professional, business-appropriate content for blogs, newsletters, and email marketing
+  - ✅ Enhanced platformContentGenerator.ts with detailed specificRequirements for each platform ensuring 70%+ differentiation
+  - ✅ Added content similarity validation function warning when captions overlap more than 70% with main content or each other
+  - ✅ Updated promptFactory() with platform-specific instructions injected directly into prompt templates
+  - ✅ Each platform now generates truly native-feeling content optimized for maximum engagement on that specific platform

 ## User Preferences